MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 * Search project may throw exception in some special case
 * Export report document is sometimes failed
-* Several bug fixes relate to Gantt chart views
 * Upload file in page editor throws exception
 * Add a new project page throws exception
+* Fix several bugs relate to Gantt chart
+* Display the new user information when user re-login by another account

 Version 5.0.7
 -----------------------------